 24 hours notice is the LEAST amount of time you should try to give them.

-Your artist is looking forward to your session as much as you are, give them a heads up if you think you might not make it, so that they can potentially schedule a client who is on their wait list.
+We are looking forward to your session as much as you are, give us a heads up if you think you might not make it, so that we can potentially schedule a client who is on our wait list.

 Your artist will thank you for respecting their time.